raspberrypilearning/blender-party-monkey/en/step_5.md

 --- /task---

 --- task ---
-Move the cube using the blue, green, and red handles such that you can see the cube from behind the camera.
+Move the cube using the blue, green, and red handles so that the camera is pointing at the cube.

 ![Cube is within the view of what you can see from behind camera](images/cube-behind-camera.png)
 --- /task ---